nottings/python-honeywell-thermostat/README.md

 - **honeywell**_db.py Adds data collected from Total Connect Comfort site to a local MySQL database
-> Special thanks to brad@bradgoodman.com "Brad Goodman" for letting me reuse his get_data() functionality.
+> Special thanks to Dustin S. (texnofobix) for figuring out how to connect and retrieve data after Honeywell changed their API on 9/1/2014

 - **honeywell_plot.py** Simple PyPlot of temperature data from database